yujiaoMSFT/Microsoft-Defender-For-Endpoint/macOS/Deploy-MDE-macOS-with-Intune/2_Deploy_Defender_Configuration_policies.md

 > You can skip this step if you already installed the Microsoft Graph SDK on your device.

-1. Launch PowerShell as administrator, and run command below to start installing [Microsoft Graph PowerShell SDK](https://learn.microsoft.com/ja-jp/powershell/microsoftgraph/installation?view=graph-powershell-1.0):
+1. Launch PowerShell and run command below to start installing [Microsoft Graph PowerShell SDK](https://learn.microsoft.com/ja-jp/powershell/microsoftgraph/installation?view=graph-powershell-1.0):
      ```sh
      Install-Module Microsoft.Graph -Scope CurrentUser
      ```